cyrildewit/perceptor/README.md

 ## Overview

-Perceptor is my personal SCSS starter kit.
+Perceptor is my personal SCSS boilerplate.
+It's the result of 4 years of finding the right structure that I can use for my personal projects.

 ### Features